sneha-8934/sneha-8934/README.md

 # 👩‍💻 V. Sneha Naga Harshitha

-🌟 **Aspiring Data Analyst**
+🎯 Passionate about analysing data and building dashboards.
-🎯 Passionate about transforming raw data into actionable insights.
+👩‍💻 Also building frontend for websites.
 📍 Hyderabad, India

 ---